 Fintech companies are actively leading innovation in financial service right now, and there are no prerequisites to think otherwise about the future as well.
 It takes a short comparison to see where the technology has led us regarding the impact of fintech on banks, taking into account both corporate and personal banking, financial management and audits.

-Though slower than other industries (and history has shown precisely why), financial service providers explore innovation opportunities and adopt the most efficient techniques.
+Though slower than other industries (and history has shown precisely why), financial service providers explore innovation opportunities to adopt the most efficient techniques with the help of a financial software development company.

 Three main factors that dictate such behavior